 Death can be registered by any of the following

 This depends on where you live in Essex.
 If you live in Southend then you must register the death with the Southend Registrar or at the Southend Hospital Bereavement Centre if the death occurred in Southend Hospital.
 If you live in Thurrock then you must go to the Thurrock Registrar.
 If you live anywhere else in Essex then you must register the death with the Essex Registrar in Benfleet.
 The addresses and contact numbers for all of these offices are available in full if you click here.

-Nathan, Jeremy and Staff,
+Dear Nathan, Jeremy and everyone and Penrose,

 This email is for your information only.
 Penrose Funerals will not contact you about this quote